oneconvergence/dkube-examples/README.md

 - [storageop-artifacts](storageop-artifacts)  - this example demonstrates example of Dkube storage op for creating volumes.
 - [training-serving](training-serving) - this example demonstrate a simple training and serving of the model using kubeflow pipelines.
 - [preprocessing-pipeline](preprocessing-pipeline) - this example demonstrate a simple download of external data using kubeflow pipelines.
+- [volumes-and-secret](volumes-and-secret) - this example demonstrate a sample pipeline with volume and secret